Hello Nasty: Critical reception

-Hello Nasty received mostly positive reviews upon its release.
+Hello Nasty received acclaim upon its release.
 Caroline Sullivan, writing for The Guardian, named it the "Pop CD of the Week" and said it "fills a gap created by the current profusion of serious rock bands like Radiohead; elbowing its way up front, [and letting] rip with adolescent vigour."
 She went on to summarize the record as "the perfect party soundtrack by the perfect party band."
 Selects John Harris praised the Beastie Boys' lyrics for being as "fantastically off-beam as ever", while at the same time noting that they had "broadened their musical vistas yet further".
 Although AllMusic's Stephen Thomas Erlewine felt the album's ending was "a little anticlimactic", he also saw Hello Nasty as a progressive step forward from the group's 1992 LP Check Your Head and praised the contributions of the group's new recruit, Mix Master Mike: "Hiring DJ Mixmaster Mike turned out to be a masterstroke; he and the Beasties created a sound that strongly recalls the spare electronic funk of the early '80s, but spiked with the samples and post-modern absurdist wit that have become their trademarks."
 In his review for Entertainment Weekly, David Browne highlighted the album's multi-genre sound as its most engaging aspect:

 Hello Nasty is a sonic smorgasbord in which the Beasties gorge themselves with reckless abandon.
 They dabble in lounge-pop kitsch (the loser put-down "Song for the Man"), make like a summit of Santana and Traffic (the Latin-flavored "Song for Junior"), and subtly incorporate a drum-and-bass shuffle into the mix ("Flowin' Prose").
 The melange makes for a looser, more free-spirited record than their earlier albums; the music invites you in, rather than threatening to shut you out.